sebastiansier/ranking-api/README.md

 Calculate soccer's ranking table based on matches results

-This is just a prof of concept of building an API with node.
+This is just a proof of concept of building an API with node.

 Prerequisites
 -------------